Skip to main content

 note

 You can also run any arbitrary query that Apache Spark and Spark SQL support on the imported tables in this sample tutorial.
-Since ScalarDB Analytics with Spark supports all queries that Spark SQL supports, you can use not only join, aggregation, filtering, and ordering as shown in the example but also the window function, lateral join, and various analytical operations.
+Since ScalarDB Analytics supports all queries that Spark SQL supports, you can do not only selections (filtering), joins, aggregations, and ordering, as shown in the example, but also window functions, lateral joins, and other various operations.

 To see which types of queries Spark SQL supports, see the Spark SQL documentation.